 Even as you focus on the benefits, there are 2 kinds: functional and emotional.
 See the video to know more about them, and why you should focus on the emotional benefits.

 It takes time and effort and a lot of work, essentially, to build strong brand and marketing messages.
 Keep working on them, fine tune, polish, get feedback from your closest target audience if possible, and repeat.
-Get the help of a professional copywriter or marketing consultant if possible.
+Get the help of a professional copywriter/ marketing consultant if possible.
+Like me 😉

 Just remember, the more effective your messaging and communication is, the easier it is for your audience to connect to you.